 Scalability.
 WordPress’ flexibility and customizability make it inherently scalable.
 With the right hosting infrastructure and good development practices, your WordPress site can handle millions of pageviews a month.

-Backwards Compatibility and Future-Proofing.
+Backward Compatibility and Future-Proofing.
 WordPress is a CMS that can meet your company where it is and help you plan for the future.
-The core development team is committed to backwards compatibility, and the entire development ecosystem ensures that the CMS will continue to be updated into the future.
+The core development team is committed to backward compatibility, and the entire development ecosystem ensures that the CMS will continue to be updated into the future.